 Use the interaction as a learning experience for yourself and your whole staff.
 Talk about ways that the situation could have been avoided and if it was handled correctly.
 It’s a good opportunity to show you value your staff’s opinions as well.

-Solving Customer Complaints with KORONA
+How to Respond to Customer Complaints with KORONA POS

 Your retail POS system can help you avoid complaints and keep your customers happy.
 With integrated loyalty programs, you can keep a detailed customer database so that you know what issues have been handled in the past.
 It’s a great way for you to keep track of everything, and, with discounts and coupons, your customers to feel valued and appreciated.